Vectorredz/cs32-mp1/README.md

 Then, it sifts through each line.
 If the line's **RESULT** is not **X**, then it verifies for correctness and notifies the user if an operation's output failed to match **RESULT**.\
 It also verifies for the test operation `TEST_internal` to verify the internal tests, along with its efficiency (if **CHECK_FOR_EFFICIENCY** setting is `true`.)\
 If all tests pass, it notifies the user that they have passed all **Layers**.

-The tseter's including of a source file may be an unorthodox way of testing, however I believe that it heled us simplify things in the meantime.

 Finally, after the test, it generates the benchmark execution times of all operations to the specified **OUTPUT_FILE** directory.
 It is also a CSV file, with its fields as follows: